isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/in-display-setup.md

 [ ![CTP](assets/ctp.png)](assets/ctp.png)

 * Basic: Name your ad and add a landing page to the click URL field.
-* [Teasers](/help/user-guide/planning/ad-formats/ad-features-guide/teasers-endcaps.md) `:` Include an image or a 7-10 second video to entice viewer to user-initiated the video play.
+* [Teasers](/help/user-guide/planning/ad-formats/ad-features-guide/teasers-endcaps.md): Include an image or a 7-10 second video to entice viewer to user-initiated the video play.
 Recommended to have strong call to action, recognizable images and brand logo.

-* [Overlays](overlay.md) `:` Add a 300x60 banner to enhance message/brand association and drive additional clicks.
+* [Overlays](overlay.md): Add a 300x60 banner to enhance message/brand association and drive additional clicks.
 For Expandable CTP, leverage the "Background" overlay Layer.

-* [Endcaps](https://education.tubemogul.com/user-guide/execution/ad-unit-setup/teasers-endcaps/) `:`Upload an image at the end of the ad to encourage traffic to the site.
+* [Endcaps](https://education.tubemogul.com/user-guide/execution/ad-unit-setup/teasers-endcaps/): Upload an image at the end of the ad to encourage traffic to the site.

 * Sharing Buttons: Add Twitter or Facebook buttons to drive social sharing.
 * [Pixel](3rd-party-tracking-adserving/tracking-pixels.md): Add in 3rd party tracking pixels or TubeMogul's retargeting pixel.